 Seven members of Occupy Little Rock marked the one-year anniversary of the Occupy movement by demonstrating Sunday night at the city-owned parking lot at Fourth and Ferry where they camped until swept away in a huge city bust.

 Videographer Gabe Gentry caught some video of the Oct.
 4 planning meeting of Occupy Little Rock — our home-grown offshoot of the Occupy Wall Street protests in New York City — as the local movement continues to gel.
-Earnest young folks and seasoned old-timers coming together in solidarity against the slow slide to Plutocracy?
-Sounds like a plan to us.

 The NY Times' Paul Krugman cheers the Occupy Wall Street movement.
 He offers some caveats, but his core explanation of the justification for demonstrations is worth noting: